whyisjake/Projects-Step-Editor/readme.md

 Summary
 -------

 MAKE needs a tool that can both read, and write all of the data points that exist as a result of the Make: Projects API.
+Editors can manage the steps of posts, and also create new projects with steps.

 Requirements
 ------------